awsdocs/amazon-connect-admin-guide/doc_source/upgrade-ccp-streams-api.md

 We highly recommend setting up your network to use [Option 1 \(recommended\): Replace Amazon EC2 and CloudFront IP range requirements with a domain allow list](ccp-networking.md#option1)\.

 Using this option helps Amazon Connect Support to quickly troubleshoot any issues you have\.
 Specifically, using **\*\.execute\-api\.\{region\}\.amazonaws\.com** passes more metrics to our Support team to help with troubleshooting\.

-## Known differences<a name="upgrade-known-differences"></a>

-This section describes known differences in behavior between the earlier and latest CCP\.

-### FailedConnectAgent<a name="FailedConnectAgent"></a>

-The earlier and latest versions of the CCP handle the `FailedConnectAgent` state differently\.

-The `FailedConnectAgent` state occurs when:
-+ The agent makes an outbound call but hangs up while the call is connecting to the other party\.
-+ The agent accepts a queued callback but hangs up while the call is connecting to the other party\.

-**How the earlier version handles this:**
-+ Tries to put the agent into the previous state\.
-If it cannot detect a previous state, it moves the agent to the Offline state\.

-**How the latest version handles this:**
-+ Keeps the agent in the `FailedConnectAgent` state\.
-The agent needs to manually move to the next desired state\.

-### FailedConnectCustomer<a name="FailedConnectCustomer"></a>

-The earlier and latest versions of the CCP handle the `FailedConnectCustomer` state differently\.

-The `FailedConnectCustomer` state occurs when:
-+ The customer hangs up after the call while the call is connecting to the agent\.
-In other words, after the call is routed, but before it gets connected\.
-+ The agent makes an outbound call, which triggers the Outbound Dial API, but the Outbound Dial API fails\.
-An example of when this happens is when it reaches a disconnected phone number\.

-**How the earlier version handles this:**
-+ Tries to put an agent into the previous agent state\.
-If it cannot detect a previous agent state, it moves the agent to Available state\.

-**How the latest version handles this:**
-+ Moves the agent to the Available state\.